Sanora-India-Pvt-Ltd/Subject_mastery_backend/API_DOCUMENTATION.md

 - Rate limited to 30 messages per minute per user
 - Message is also emitted via WebSocket to all participants
 - At least one of `text` or `media` must be provided
+- **Audio messages are disabled** - attempting to send audio will return a 400 error with message "Audio messages are not allowed"

 ---